jsecurity101/Detecting-Process-Injection-Techniques/README.md

 # Detecting Process Injection Techniques:
 This is a repository that is meant to hold detections for various process injection techniques.

+# General Information:

+* Data analytics written within Jupyter Notebooks can be found within the `Detection_Notebooks` folder.

+* Detection write-ups of each technique can be found within the `Detection_WriteUps` folder.

+* Datasets of each technique can be found here: [Process Injection Datasets](https://github.com/jsecurity101/mordor/tree/master/small_datasets/windows/defense_evasion/process_injection_T1055)

-# Technqiues Covered Within This Project:
+## Technqiues Covered Within This Project:
 * DLL Injection
 * Reflective DLL Injection
+* Process Hollowing

 # Authors: